zscole/amos-macos-stealer-report/README.md

 1. Open an issue with details
 2. Submit a pull request with new IOCs
 3. Contact via email for sensitive information

+### Malware Sample Requests
+Security researchers requiring access to the actual malware sample for analysis can contact zcole@linux.com with:
+- Your name and affiliation
+- Intended use of the sample
+- Confirmation you have appropriate malware analysis environment

 ## CRITICAL SAFETY WARNING